 As a senior in high school, it’s natural to feel overwhelmed.
 Between pep rallies, acceptance letters, anxiously checking the mailbox, ceremonies, graduation parties, crying parents, plans for the summer, and nerves for the upcoming fall semester of college, you’ve got a lot on your plate.
-Without a doubt, it’s best to decide what’s worth your time and effort.
+Without a doubt, it’s best to decide what exactly is worth your time and effort.

 To be honest, there’s rarely a time in life when it would be beneficial to not use your time wisely, but senior year is such a blur that it’s extra important.
 Odds are good that you’ll have a good idea of where you want to go—or will be going—to school, and usually, all that’s left is financial stuff, like applying for aid and scholarships for high school seniors.
 So, how do you figure out which scholarships are a waste of time and which ones you should put the work into?